Quantum reference frames: derivation of perspective-dependent descriptions via a perspective-neutral structure: Introduction

 It can then be shown that the correct observer-dependent descriptions are given by those intrinsic coordinates of the constraint surface, whose Dirac bracket satisfies the canonical commutation relations.
 We will focus on two such descriptions: In the relative position frame two selected position coordinates match those seen from an external infinite mass-observer.
 In the relative momentum frame this holds for two momentum coordinates.
 While the former is included in \cite{vanrietvelde2020}, the latter is a new feature of the theory.
 The relative frames can now easily be quantized via the standard recipe.
 But since the quantization takes place only after having resolved the redundancies one cannot obtain a full quantum perspective neutral structure via the reduced quantization scheme.

 To fix this, we follow a second path: We further expand the phase space and modify the constraints to make them commute.
 It will be shown that partially gauge fixing this extended space leaves us with a class of symplectomorphic \emph{auxiliary spaces}.
 One of them is identical to the perspective-neutral structure found by Vanrietvelde et al., thus proving that the original theory is fully embedded in our new framework.
-Quantizing the extended structure then yields the sought after quantum perspective-neutral structure.
+However, the physical interpretation of the appearing relative variables must change.
+There appears to be evidence that only one of the many possible gauge fixes is physically meaningful.
+Thus, the gauge freedom will be replaced by the freedom to choose a set of darboux coordiantes.
+Quantizing the extended structure then yields the sought-after quantum perspective-neutral structure.

 To re-obtain the perspective-dependent quantum descriptions we carry out a quantum symmetry reduction.
 It consists of two unitary transformations, each followed by a projection on either constraint.
 We will discover that with the first unitary we decide between relative position and relative momentum description, while the second unitary determines which particle will serve as the reference frame.
 Finally, we will see how the quantum perspective neutral structure can be employed to change between quantum reference frames.
 Figure \ref{fig: full scheme simplified} shows the connections between the various structures in a simplified scheme.